luvittor/php-laravel-roadmap-backend/README.md

 ### Database Notes

-For information on transaction isolation and how duplicate columns are handled see [docs/database.md](docs/database.md).
+For information on transaction isolation and how duplicate columns are handled, see [docs/database.md](docs/database.md).